 “A touching story of the frailty and inexplicable perseverance of the human condition.”

 Jennifer is desperate to rid herself of her brother, Charlie.
 Not because she does not care for him, but because of the tremendous responsibility of caring for anyone, much less herself.
-Their experiences on the road mimic her irresponsibilities–she quickly runs out of money and the only means of financially supporting themselves is to commit petty theft, as their situation intensifies, and revealed through a series of flashbacks they both experience does serve to magnify an already thwarted sense of freedom.
+Their experiences on the road mimic her irresponsibilities–she quickly runs out of money, and the only means of financially supporting themselves is to commit petty theft, as their situation intensifies, and revealed through a series of flashbacks does serve to magnify an already thwarted sense of freedom.

 In the end, Bernier’s “Sky” is an evocative narrative about how a young woman’s attempts to reconcile her abusive past and at the same time, try to save herself and her brother, literally, from drowning.

 Written and Directed by Olivier Bernier

 Produced by: Kevin Janke

 Art and supplementary materials courtesy ©2016 of Olivier Bernier, ROTA6, and Finitemedia.
 All rights are reserved.